 These writers were responsible for crafting the mythos surrounding their worlds, timelines, histories, destinies, characters, religions, physics, everything.

-Their word was final, and it was something that fans and readers could deem “authentic”.
+Their word is final, and it was something that fans and readers could deem “authentic”.

-A take away from this is the response ‘at least we have the books’, which in an age of convergence culture is problematic.
+A take away from the finale is the response ‘at least we have the books’, in an age where streaming is the dominant medium-that’s problematic.

 Ideally, different mediums should reinforce each other.
 Perhaps the books could offer greater perspective or internal thoughts.
 What could be interesting is if Daenerys does eventually take over, we see more of her internal conflict and thought process about destroying King’s Landing.

 But the television series has left the community in a state of shock and limbo.
-HBO’s series is not the true story – it’s now the books.
+HBO’s Game of Thrones is not the true story – it’s now the books.
 They are at odds with each other.